hfbgk321/reinvest_fullstack/README.md

 There's also a front end file that you can run on port 3000 by npm install and to start use npm start.

-Look at .env.example for connecting to MongoDB
+Look at .env.example for connecting to MongoDB and Token Secret
 ```